DataDog/documentation/content/developers/integrations/_index.md

 If you manage or work with a service and would like to see Datadog integrate it, the following information is needed:

-  * How will data get into Datadog?
+  * How does data get into Datadog?
 There are currently three options:
     1. Push data from the source to Datadog
     2. Crawl the data source's API
     3. Have the Datadog Agent pick up the information from the source
   * What are the metrics and tags should be picked up from the source?
   * What metrics should be included on the default dashboard that we generate for each integration?

-We will also need a short blurb describing the integration as well as the correct image to use across our site.
+We also need a short blurb describing the integration as well as the correct image to use across our site.

    [1]: /developers/metrics/
    [2]: /api/